Peter Williams (motorcyclist): Riding career

 His best Grand Prix season was in 1967 when he finished in fourth place in the 500cc world championship on a Matchless G50 motorcycle.
 In early 1967, Williams marketed an engineering solution to enable a proprietary disc brake assembly produced and merchandised by Rickman Motorcycles to be fitted to Manx Norton and AJS 7R/Matchless G50 racing machines.

 He had a long-standing relationship with sponsor Tom Arter, riding his Arter-AJS (350 cc) and Arter-Matchless (500 cc) machines which were later developed with special lightweight frames, disc brakes and six-spoke, solid-cast (non wire-spoked) Elektron wheels dubbed "cart wheels" and artillery wheels by the UK press.

 In 1969 Williams and Arter started a new project intended to replace the 1950s Matchless G50-engined machine, with a prototype Weslake twin-cylinder 500 cc engine which was abandoned due to failure of the engine project.

 As a Norton employee from 1969, Williams entered larger-capacity races on Norton Commando twins.
 He teamed with Charley Sanby to win the 1969 Thruxton 500 endurance race and was placed second in the 750 cc class Production TT race in 1970.

 Williams won his only world championship race in 1971 in the 350 cc Ulster Grand Prix, and also won the 1973 Isle of Man Formula 750 TT race on a John Player Norton with a semi-monocoque frame, in the role of team designer/rider.
 The machine was designed as an integrated package with a Peel-type fairing incorporating handlebar blisters which helped to reduce the drag coefficient to 0.39.

+Williams was the standout performer for the British team at the 1973 Transatlantic Trophy match races aboard the John Player Norton.
+The Transatlantic Trophy match races pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series in England.
+Williams ended the series as the top individual points leader with three victories along with a second place and third place results.

+At the second round held at Mallory Park, Williams, riding the slower but better handling Norton battled for the lead with Yvon Duhamel, riding the faster Japanese three-cylinder two-stroke engined Kawasaki H2R.
+Three laps from the end, Duhamel's motorcycle developed a stiff throttle, allowing Williams to take the victory.
+DuHamel came back to win the second race over second-placed Williams.

+At the third round at Oulton Park, Williams claimed the first race victory after early leader, Art Baumann's Kawasaki developed transmission troubles.
+In the second race, Williams was able to overtake Kawasaki teammates Gary Nixon and Duhamel to claim his third victory of the series.
+Williams tied Duhamel as the highest individual points scorers, both with 84 points.